SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

-# Data types
+# Data Types

 [slide hideTitle]

-# How Does Computing Work?
+# Data Types

-A computer is an **electronic machine** that processes information, in other words, an information processor: it takes in raw information (or data) at one end, stores it until it's ready to work on it, chews and crunches it for a bit, then spits out the results at the other end.
+A computer is an **electronic machine** that processes information - it takes in raw information (or data), stores it, processes it, then outputs some results.

-All these processes have a **name**.

-Taking in information is called input, storing information is better known as memory (or storage), chewing information is also known as processing, and spitting out results is called output.

-[image assetsSrc="How-Does-Computing-Work.png" /]

-[/slide]

-[slide hideTitle]
-# Variables
+## Variables

 A variable is a name given to a memory location.
 It is the basic unit of storage in a program.

-* The value stored in a variable can be changed during program execution.
+- The value stored in a variable can be changed during program execution

-* A variable is only a name given to a memory location, every operation done on the variable affects that memory location.
+- Every operation on a variable affects the memory location associated with it

-* In Java, all the variables must be created before use.
+- In Java, all variables must be declared before use

 ```java
 int count = 5;